Become a fan of h2g2

 The Events and the Champions

 Originally the games consisted of just one event: a single, straight foot race the length of the Stadion (600 feet); but over the years other events were added, sometimes only for a few years, including wrestling, boxing, a form of no-holds-barred wrestling called the pankration, horse racing, mule cart racing, chariot racing, trumpeting and the pentathlon.
+The boxing event was more brutal than modern boxing.
+The competitors wore serviceable knuckledusters in the form of leather thongs studded with iron knobs.

 Unlike modern events where usually prizes are given for first, second and third places, in the ancient games there was only a prize for first place.
 The winner received a wreath of olive leaves, sacred to Zeus, and his name was inscribed in the book of records.
 These records are all still in existence.